 - In the case of complaints about a research project the Head of Research Ethics may require access to the data as part of our Research Misconduct Procedure.

 The University takes a robust approach to protecting the information it holds with dedicated storage areas for research data with controlled access.
 If you are participating in a particularly sensitive project the University puts into place additional layers of security.
-The University has Cyber Essentials certification.

 Alongside these technical measures there are comprehensive and effective policies and processes in place to ensure that users and administrators of University information are aware of their obligations and responsibilities for the data they have access to.
 By default, people are only granted access to the information they require to perform their duties.
 Training is provided to new staff joining the University and existing staff have training and expert advice available if needed.